Don’t Forget Storm Surge Alerts During Hurricane Season

 For example, a hotel chain expected Hurricane Ida to make landfall on the Gulf Coast in 2021.
 But when the storm suddenly shifted to the East Coast, they were caught off guard and had to scramble to respond to flooded buildings in Manhattan.

 Every hurricane has the capacity to change at any given moment.
 Its path may shift as it heads towards land.
 It may intersect with another weather pattern as it reaches the coastline, causing an intensified storm surge.
 An area recently hit by a hurricane may find itself unprepared to deal with an ensuing storm.
-Having a well-planned notification system in place can help mitigate the damage caused by rapid storm surges and their cascading effects.
+Having a well-planned mass notification system in place can help mitigate the damage caused by rapid storm surges and their cascading effects.

 Predicting, Preparing, Communicating